 A UPS kicks in when the device loses connection to its primary source of power.
 As a critical safeguard to protect devices storing vital and sensitive scientific assets, it’s just as critical to monitor the actual UPS itself.
 To ensure a UPS will stay on for the entire duration of a power outage, several things need to be taken into account, such as:

-This guide highlights the common parameters of what today’s clinical lab manager might consider monitoring in a facility.
+This guide highlights the common parameters of what today’s Facility Manager or Director might consider monitoring in a facility.
 But these parameters can vary greatly based on your organization’s scientific discipline, drug development life cycle stage, and myriad other factors.
 Partnering with subject matter experts to help identify and evaluate your key parameters is the best way to ensure that you’re prepared for the unexpected.

 Go to top